 Now, you can imagine that repaying all the assets of a huge bank failing must be difficult.
 And indeed, there are limits to this deposit insurance.

 The limits are related to the maximum amount of the guarantee provided by Esisuisse.
-And this maximum amount is currently 6 billion CHF.
-If the total protected deposits of the failed bank are higher than this limit, the protected deposits will not be repaid in full.
-This event will lower the protection per consumer based on the number of consumers in the bank if the amounts are higher than 6 billion.
+And this maximum amount is currently 8 billion CHF.
+If the total protected deposits of the failed bank exceed this limit, the protected deposits will not be repaid in full.
+This event will lower the protection per consumer based on the number of consumers in the bank if the amounts exceed 8 billion.

-The second limit is that this 6 billion guarantee is not per claim, but is a global guarantee.
-So, if the first bankruptcy uses four billion out of the guarantee, only 2 billion are left for a second bank bankruptcy.
+The second limit is that this 8 billion guarantee is not per claim but is a global guarantee.
+So, if the first bankruptcy uses five billion out of the guarantee, only three billion are left for a second bank bankruptcy.
 The guarantee is only refilled when the assets realized during the bankruptcy are returned to the banks.
 But this could take a long time.

 The last limit is a bit more special and should not happen.
-Banks are required to hold half of the assets for the guarantee in liquid assets in a third-party custodian bank.
-So, only 4 Billion CHF for the deposit insurance is always available.
-In case this is not enough, banks are required to provide the other 3 billion out of other funds.
-The banks might be unable to provide these funds in case of a bad economy.
+Banks must hold half of the assets for the guarantee in liquid assets in a third-party custodian bank.
+So, only 4 Billion CHF for deposit insurance is always available.
+Banks must provide the other 4 billion out of other funds if this is insufficient.
+The banks might be unable to provide these funds in a bad economy.

 Assets above the limit